 Jianming Yu is Professor and Pioneer Distinguished Chair in Maize Breeding in the Department of Agronomy, Iowa State University.
-The focus of Yu’s program is to address significant questions in plant breeding by combining cutting-edge genomic technologies and quantitative genetics theories.
-He is internationally recognized as a go-to person in the intersection of quantitative genetics, genomics, plant breeding, and statistics.
+The focus of Yu’s program is to address significant questions in quantitative genetics by combining cutting-edge genomic technologies and plant breeding.
+He is internationally recognized as a go-to person in the intersection of quantitative genetics, genetics, genomics, plant breeding, and statistics.
 Yu obtained his B.S. from Northwest A&F University in 1994, M.S. from Kansas State University in 2000, and Ph.D. from University of Minnesota in 2003.
 He was a postdoctoral research associate at University of Minnesota from 2003 to 2004, and at Cornell University from 2004 to 2006.
 Yu worked at Kansas State University as Assistant Professor and then Associate Professor from 2006 to 2012 and moved to Iowa State University in 2013.
-Yu is a member of Iowa State University Raymond F. Baker Center for Plant Breeding and a Faculty Scholar of Plant Sciences Institute.

 Yu received the Iowa State University Mid-Career Achievement in Research Award in 2017, the Emerging Leaders in Applied Plant Sciences Award from University of Minnesota in 2014, and the Young Crop Scientist Award from Crop Science Society of America (CSSA) in 2010.
 Yu was elected to Fellow of CSSA in 2018, and Fellow of American Association for the Advancement of Science (AAAS) in 2018.